Why and How to Sync Your Online Persona with Your True Self

 We are all unique and have multiple identities: occupation, religion, sexual orientation, age, race, gender, values, likes and dislikes, and so on.
 For example, you can identify yourself as a woman, a partner in a same-sex couple, a daughter, a blood donor, a booklover, Tom’s best friend, and a person who likes coffee and values honesty.

 And there’s nothing wrong with selectively revealing your identities online and adding virtual ones to this list.
 You can also be a videoblogger, a photographer, a recognized LinkedIn marketer, a TikTok trendsetter, or an internet troll.
-They can be an expansion of your real-life identities or be completely different ones, depending on the “tone” of a digital space.
+They can be an expansion of your real-life identities or be completely different ones, depending on the “tone” of digital space.

 However, aligning your online persona — how and what you project yourself as virtually — with your true self is important.
+Although your identities are naturally mutable and dynamic, the core self can tell you that something is wrong or isn’t in line with the real you.
+Neglecting your true self can affect your mental well-being, self-esteem, and vitality.

 As the digital space has become strongly embedded in our daily lives, there’s much talk today about how to reduce the discrepancies between one’s presented virtual self and one’s authentic self.